5.3 Collateral in a Secured Borrowing

 the securities borrowed as an asset.
 However, if

-the borrower sells or pledges the securities, it
+the borrower sells the borrowed securities, it

 recognizes an obligation to return them to the